Harishjp98/EthersonGetContractAPI/README.md

 Sample Contract address: 0x5c49576a7459b4168534bf712de60b42a525bc9d URL for getContractInfoFromEtherson:  https://localhost:44371/api/EthersonContract/getContractInfoFromEtherson?contractAddress=0x5c49576a7459b4168534bf712de60b42a525bc9d&ApiKey=CPYIXBS59KH1IDK4963WTZYT2B1GM4X85X

-To Acess the application:
+To Access the application:
 1. Clone the repository and change the connection string.
-2. Add migration to the DB for create database and table.
+2. Add migration to the DB to create a database and table.
 3. Run the API.